SAFCSP-Team/search-algorithm-efficiency-project/README.md

 - Implement Both Search Algorithms.
 - Create a random array.
-- Measure the time to find the same element using both search methods.
+- Measure the time to find the first element using both search methods.
-- Measure the space to find the same element using both search methods.
+- Measure the space to find the first element using both search methods.
 - Analyze how the time taken grows with the size of the array.
 - Analyze how the space is taken with the size of the array.
 - Is there an enhancement that can be applied to any scenario?